osuosl/beaver-barcamp-pelican/content/pages/FAQ.md

 **Do I Need To RSVP?**

-* RSVP is not required, but we would love if you registered for the even on our Facebook!
+* RSVP is not required, but we would love if you registered for the event on [Facebook][3]!

 **Wifi?**